mikeumus/lightstep-guide/README.md

 (! transactions that include user-space-mapping operation)

 ## Root cause a regional problem only affecting a few tenants/requests (p99+)
+#### Scenario
-Scenario: An alert or complaint comes in for a particular service or transaction experiencing intermittent high latencies.
+An alert or complaint comes in for a particular service or transaction experiencing intermittent high latencies.
 (This could be configured through a stream for this particular service or transaction path by setting the alert condition to `p99 > Xms`)

+#### Steps
 1. First I query the relevant service, for example `api-server`, and filter the latency histogram to longer running spans.

 2. I **group by** the corresponding region tag, in this example `region` in the Trace Analysis table to see which